-The third learning objective is to understand periodontal disease classification.
-The AAP updated its classification system for periodontal diseases in 1999 to create a common terminology compatible with scientific knowledge of periodontal diseases.5 Major changes included a new section classifying gingival diseases, replacement of the term “adult periodontitis” with the term “chronic periodontitis” and replacement of the term “early-onset periodontitis,” with the term “aggressive periodontitis.”
+The fourth learning objective is to understand periodontal disease classification.
+The AAP updated its classification system for periodontal diseases in 2018 to create a common terminology compatible with scientific knowledge of periodontal diseases.25 Major changes included a new section classifying gingival diseases, replacement of the term “chronic periodontitis” with the term “periodontitis” and replacement of severity designations in specific locations with full mouth staging and grading levels.25

 Other less commonly occurring categories of periodontitis include disease associated with genetic disorders, necrotizing ulcerative periodontal diseases, abscesses of the periodontium, periodontitis associated with endodontic lesions and developmental or acquired deformities and conditions.